hotsaucejake/azure-cora-deploy/README.md

 # Azure Cora Deploment

->Note: This sample is for Managed Application in Service Catalog.
-For Marketplace, please see these instructions:
+>Note: This is for Managed Application in Service Catalog.
+For Marketplace:
 [**Marketplace Managed Application**](https://docs.microsoft.com/en-us/azure/managed-applications/publish-marketplace-app)

 ## Deploy this sample to your Service Catalog